sosy-lab/tbf/README.md

 To run TBF, run
 `./run_iuv -i TEST_GENERATOR [--execution|--validators cpachecker --witness_validators] FILE`
-form the repositories root directory
+form the repositories root directory.

 The name "iuv" stand for input-using verifier, which is the final goal of this tool.